Anorexia

 What is anorexia?

 Anorexia is an eating disorder and a serious mental health problem.
-People with anorexia often feel they look fat, even when they're very underweight.
+People with anorexia often feel they look larger than they are, even when they're very underweight.
 They'll stop themselves eating so they can lose weight.

 Stopping yourself from eating is very dangerous.
 Eventually people can die if they don’t eat.
 Anorexia could make it hard to realise you have a problem, even though you might be really ill.
 That’s why it’s really important for you or a friend to get help if you’re eating less and losing a lot of weight.